MdRasheduz-zaman/MdRasheduz-zaman/README.md

 # Md Rasheduzzaman

-**Molecular biologist turned computational biologist.** I work at the point where wet lab meets
-pipeline: I prepare the libraries, then build the reproducible workflow that analyses them.
+**Molecular biologist turned computational biologist.** I work at the point where wet lab meets pipeline: I prepare the libraries, then build the reproducible workflow that analyses them.

-PhD in metagenomics (University of Greifswald/Friedrich-Loeffler-Institut), where I built a Snakemake pipeline for taxonomic profiling of the commensal RNA virome in mosquitoes and fine-tuned a nucleotide-transformer foundation model for viral classification.
-Before that, a European Master in Animal Breeding and Genetics (Göttingen/AgroParisTech) — quantitative genetics, GWAS, and genomic prediction.
+Completed a project in metagenomics (University of Greifswald/Friedrich-Loeffler-Institut), where I built a Snakemake pipeline for taxonomic profiling of the commensal RNA virome in mosquitoes and fine-tuned nucleotide-transformer foundation model for viral classification.
+Before that, my bachelor on Biotechnology (University of Chittagong) and a European Master in Animal Breeding and Genetics (University of Goettingen/AgroParisTech) — quantitative genetics, GWAS, and genomic prediction — all provided me the philosophy of integrative biology and systems thinking.

-**Currently looking for postdoc or industry roles in computational biology/bioinformatics, experimental biology or related field.**
+**Currently looking for postdoc or industry roles in computational biology/bioinformatics, Genetics/Breeding, experimental biology or related field.**

 ---